Addressing Finite-Horizon MDPs via Low-Rank Tensor Value Approximation: Abstract

 \section{Abstract}

 We study the problem of learning optimal policies in finite-horizon Markov Decision Processes (MDPs) using low-rank reinforcement learning (RL) methods.
 In finite-horizon MDPs, the policies, and therefore the value functions (VFs) are not stationary.
 This aggravates the challenges of high-dimensional MDPs, as they suffer from the curse of dimensionality and high sample complexity.
-To address these issues, we propose modeling the VFs of finite-horizon MDPs as low-rank tensors, enabling a scalable representation that renders the problem of learning optimal policies tractable.
-We introduce an optimization-based framework for solving the Bellman equations with low-rank constraints, along with block-coordinate descent (BCD) and block-coordinate gradient descent (BCGD) algorithms, both with theoretical convergence guarantees.
-For scenarios where the system dynamics are unknown, we adapt the proposed BCGD method to estimate the VFs using sampled trajectories.
-Numerical experiments further demonstrate that the proposed framework reduces computational demands in controlled synthetic scenarios and more realistic resource allocation problems.
+To address these issues, we propose modeling the VFs of finite-horizon MDPs as low-rank tensors, enabling a scalable representation that renders the problem of learning optimal policies tractable. {Our approach focuses on VF approximation within a policy iteration framework, where low-rank policy evaluation is combined with greedy policy improvement to compute near-optimal policies.} We introduce an optimization-based framework for solving the Bellman equations with low-rank constraints, along with block-coordinate descent (BCD) and block-coordinate gradient descent (BCGD) algorithms, both with theoretical convergence guarantees. {We further establish that bounded low-rank policy evaluation error translates into bounded policy improvement in the finite-horizon setting.} For scenarios where the system dynamics are unknown, we adapt the proposed BCGD method to estimate the VFs using sampled trajectories.
+Numerical experiments further demonstrate that the proposed framework reduces computational demands in controlled synthetic scenarios and more realistic resource allocation problems, {while achieving competitive policy performance in terms of attained returns.}